christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 Security Alert
 ```

-When expected evidence is missing, the investigation should proceed layer by layer.
+When expected evidence is missing, troubleshooting should proceed layer by layer.

+---

 ## Network Detection Troubleshooting

 Verify:

-1. Source can reach the target.
+1. SOC-Kali can reach SOC-Ubuntu.
 2. Traffic crosses OPNsense.
 3. Suricata is running.
 4. Suricata is processing packets.
 5. The correct interface is monitored.
 6. Relevant detection rules are enabled.
-7. Alerts are appearing in Suricata.
+7. Alerts appear in Suricata.

+---

 ## Endpoint Detection Troubleshooting

 Verify:

-1. The activity actually reached SOC-Ubuntu.
+1. The activity reached SOC-Ubuntu.
 2. Ubuntu generated the expected local log.
 3. The Wazuh Agent is running.
-4. The agent can reach the Wazuh Manager.
+4. The Wazuh Agent can communicate with the Wazuh Manager.
 5. The event was collected.
 6. Wazuh processed the event.
-7. A detection rule generated an alert.
+7. A Wazuh rule generated the expected alert.

-This avoids assuming that a missing alert automatically means the detection platform is broken.
+This prevents incorrectly assuming that a missing alert automatically means the monitoring platform is broken.

 ---

 # 💡 Lessons Learned

-The original Phase 6 investigation produced several important SOC lessons. :contentReference[oaicite:3]{index=3}

 ## 1. One Alert Rarely Provides the Complete Picture

 A network alert may identify suspicious communication without showing what happened on the endpoint.

-An endpoint alert may identify a failed authentication without showing the network activity that preceded it.
+An endpoint alert may identify failed authentication without showing the network activity that preceded it.

-Combining both provides better context.
+Combining both provides stronger context.

 ---